keithbuhler/keithbuhler.github.io/_posts/2017-06-21-repairing-the-ruins.md

 Christian schools compromise when they use "Great Books" but don't use "The Great Book", the Bible.
 Or when they are dishonest about their achievements.
 Or when they use Bible verses out of context like "the fool says in his heart, 'there is no god.'"
 To exaggerate and lose our integrity.

+Sarumon tried to compromise and use any means, like Lenin, to get the ring.
+But we must destroy the ring, although we know that we cannot.

+Reynolds argued that no one will save education or save this generation in a time of turmoil if we do not.
+He said, "The eagles are not coming.
+Or rather, you are the eagles.
+And only God can destroy the ring."